tom-rooker-moj/manage-pom-cases-design-history/app/posts/2022-07-21-allocations-design-notes.md

 #### Main features

 * Primary POM should be highlighted here as shown in the prototype.
 If the primary POM has also previously worked with the prisoner, we should show their name in the the Previously allocated section.

+### Compare co-working POMs

+#### Main features

+**Prototype link:** <a href="https://hmpps-moic-prototype.apps.live.cloud-platform.service.justice.gov.uk/allocations/final/coworking/compare-pom">https://hmpps-moic-prototype.apps.live.cloud-platform.service.justice.gov.uk/allocations/final/coworking/compare-pom</a>
+**New page**

+* Highlight the Primary POM on the card with the allocate button disabled if the primary POM has been selected on the previous screen.